efreethy/technical-docs/stripe-payments.md

 ## Overview

 * Clarify the key concepts of a payment.
-* Breakout some common payment scenarios on the Rival platform.
+* Breakout some common payment scenarios on the [company] platform.
-* Introduce Stripe, Stripe Accounts, and discuss the pros/cons of different account types when applied to Rival's anticipated payment scenarios.
+* Introduce Stripe, Stripe Accounts, and discuss the pros/cons of different account types when applied to [company]'s anticipated payment scenarios.

 ## So what is a payment anyway?